 - Decreased taurine levels can cause some forms of heart disease and may be recommended.

-- A culture and sensitivity may be in order if bacterial infection is suspected.
-A culture and sensitivity is used to identify the infecting bacteria and the antibiotic which is most likely to control the infection.
+- A culture and sensitivity test may be in order if a bacterial infection is suspected.
+A culture and sensitivity test is used to identify the infecting bacteria and the antibiotic which is most likely to control the infection.

 In most cases, a combination of history, physical examination findings, and diagnostic laboratory testing* are necessary to accurately diagnose heart disease and/or heart failure in the dog or cat.